thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 We hope that composite pattern will help us build a more flexible version of projects and have created the classes that will allow us to do so but have not had time to implement them and adapt our scheduling and putting algorithms.
 These empty classes are kept on a branch named composite design pattern until they are implemented and read to merge with the master branch.

-Adapter:

-The problem
+The design pattern that is currently fully implemented is the adapter pattern:

-In order to have data serialization in our program, Week objects have to be saved to our database.
+The problem: In order to have data serialization in our program, Week objects have to be saved to our database.
 However, week projects are complex: they have a list of Day objects as an attribute, and each of those Day objects contains a list of Task objects inside of it.
 Since databases cannot contain nested tables, Week objects cannot be directly saved to a database.

-The possible solutions

-There are two solutions to this problem.
+The possible solutions: There are two solutions to this problem.
 Solution 1: completely change the implementation of the Week and Task entity classes to contain only “simple” attributes and link their tables by date and user id (see subsection “Design Decisions - Database Structure Design Decision” for more info on this), and delete the Day entity class.
 Solution 2: create serializable versions of Task and Week (with “simple” attributes only), linking them using the user id and date fields, and save these to the database using their corresponding tables.
 Solution 1, while cleaner and more aligned with proper database usage, would require us to completely alter all of our entities, use case methods, controllers, and even our user interface, since our whole program depends on the structure of our Week entity.
 Solution 2, on the contrary, would require us only to create a couple of classes and a converter which converts between the serializable versions of the entities and the non-serializable ones.

-Enter the adapter design pattern

-Solution 2, explained above, completely describes the adapter design pattern.
+Our solution: Solution 2, explained above, completely describes the adapter design pattern.
 The design pattern consists of a client that requires one form of an object while the general program uses a different form of the object which is incompatible with the client.
 The design pattern solves this discrepancy by having an adapter class which adapts one form of the object to another form, preparing it for use by the client.
 This is the design pattern we chose to use.

-How the design pattern fits in with our program

-Applying the pattern to our program, we created a WeekSerializable entity and a TaskSerializable entity, which are versions of Week objects and Task objects which the database (the “client”) is able to work with.
+How the design pattern fits in with our program: Applying the pattern to our program, we created a WeekSerializable entity and a TaskSerializable entity, which are versions of Week objects and Task objects which the database (the “client”) is able to work with.
 We created an adapter class, WeekAndSerializableConverter, which converts Week objects and Task objects to and from their respective serializable forms.
 One difference our implementation of the design pattern had from the general skeleton of the design pattern is that since a Week object contains tasks inside of it, for the adaptor class to build a week, it needs both a WeekSerialzable and the TaskSerializables associated with that WeekSerializable.
 In other words, the adaptor does not adapt a Week to WeekSerializable and vice versa directly; rather, it contains methods to convert a Week to both WeekSerializables and TaskSerializables and to convert a WeekSerializable and TaskSerializables to a Week object.

-How the design pattern fits in with SOLID design

-This design pattern allowed us to make our code compatible with databases without completely modifying the structure and implementation of all our entities and use cases.
+Advantage of this apporoach - SOLID: This design pattern allowed us to make our code compatible with databases without completely modifying the structure and implementation of all our entities and use cases.
 Thus, we kept with the Open/Close Design Principle: that our code is closed for modification but open for extension.
 We extended our code by adding classes compatible with newly introduced requirements for our program, rather than completely modifying all our classes.

 ## Progress report: